VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 At the top level, paths that begin with `/` refer to the root of the application.
 But child routes extend the path of the parent route.
-With each step down the route tree, you add a slash followed by the route path, unless the path is empty.
+With each step down the route tree you add a slash followed by the route path, unless the path is empty.

 Apply that logic to navigation within the crisis center for which the parent path is `/crisis-center`.